-Hopefully, these lessons can help you be free of interruptions from any cops as you carry on with your law-abiding and legal life.
+Hopefully, these lessons can help you be free of interruptions from cops as you continue your law-abiding and legal life.
 That will help you, and it will also help them carry on with the tasks that really do require their attention.

-Cops provide a valuable service, and they don’t need to be distracted by any citizens who are not criminals.
+Cops provide a valuable service and don’t need to be distracted by citizens who are not criminals.

 What have your interactions with cops been like?
-Have any of those times been silly like the examples from my own life?
-Do you have any tips to share that will help others continue on with their law-abiding and legal lives without having to involve the cops?
+Have any of those times been silly, like the examples from my life?
+Do you have any tips to share that will help others continue their law-abiding and legal lives without involving the cops?
 Let me know in the comments section below.